curif/AgeOfJoyQuartzDocumentation/content/Documents/Controller configuration.md

 When a game starts:

 1. AGE analyze in the  [[CDL the Cabinet Description Language]] to see if there is a section that describe the mapping, if not, it fallback to the User Cabinet Configuration.
-2. AGE uses the user cabinet configuration yaml if the file exists, if not, it uses the Global Configuration.
+2. AGE uses the user cabinet configuration yaml if the file exists (like *galaga.yaml*)
-3. Again, if the file doesn't exists, AGE will uses the global configuration.
+3. Again, if the file doesn't exists, AGE will uses the global configuration (global.yaml) if exists.
-4. If all others are missing AGE will use the default configuration.
+4. If all others are missing AGE will use the default internal configuration.

 ### Merge